-All PUCCH formats use a cyclic shift, , which varies with the symbol number and the slot number according to
+All PUCCH formats as well as MF-sPUCCH and MF-ePUCCH use a cyclic shift, , which varies with the symbol number and the slot number according to

 where the pseudo-random sequence is defined by clause 7.2.
 The pseudo-random sequence generator shall be initialized with , where is given by clause 5.5.1.5 with corresponding to the primary cell, at the beginning of each radio frame.